Dollar bulls emerge after upbeat retail data, China next

 Crude oil slid below $59 a barrel for the first time in over five years, extending a sharp decline that prompted a surprise interest rate cut from the Norwegian central bank on Thursday.

-The greenback climbed as high as 119.55 yen, bouncing off a two-week low of 117.44, after a closely watched report showed U.S. retail sales rose a forecast-beating 0.7 percent in November.
+The greenback climbed as high as 119.55 yen JPY=, bouncing off a two-week low of 117.44, after a closely watched report showed U.S. retail sales rose a forecast-beating 0.7 percent in November.
 It has since drifted back to 118.92.

 The figures provided fresh evidence of underlying momentum in the economy and highlighted the diverging outlooks between the United States and most of the developed world.